 Headache that doesn’t respond to over-the-counter medicine including acetaminophen or ibuprofen

-Headache that seems different or much worse than previous headaches
+Headache that seems different or much worse than past headaches

-Headache upon awakening or in the middle of the night
+Headache upon waking up or in the middle of the night

-Vomiting due to headache (especially vomiting upon awakening)
+Vomiting due to headache (especially vomiting when waking up)

 Dizziness, clumsiness, slurred speech, or other changes with a headache